Green Line (Namma Metro): Rolling stock

 BMRC procured 150 metro coaches for fifty 3-car train sets for Phase l of Namma Metro from BEML-Hyundai Rotem at a cost of Rs 1,672.50 crore (Rs 16.72 billion).
 Coaches were 20.8 metres (68 ft) long, 2.88 metres (9.4 ft) wide and 3.8 metres (12 ft) high.
 Each coach has a seating capacity of about 50 and standing capacity of approximately 306, making each train have a capacity of about 1000.
 Traction was through four 180 kW motors in each motor coach.
 The trains have a maximum speed of 80 km/h, axle load of 15 tonnes, and operate on 750 volt direct current with third rail power collection.
 The coaches are made of stainless steel and are fully air-conditioned, and contain longitudinal banks of seats, wide vestibules between coaches, non-skid and non-slip floor surfaces, four wide passenger access doors on each side, an automatic voice announcement system and electronic information and destination displays.

 Initial operations on the Green Line began with twenty-one 3-coach trains.
 As loads increased with increasing ridership, all trains were converted to six coaches.
 Rolling stock on the Green Line are silver with a streak of bright green along its length.

+In December 2025, BMRCL announced that the line will get 21 new trainset from Titagarh-CRRC venture which will be made in Made in India and the existing trainsets will be shifted to the purple line.
+Testing is ongoing for the new trainset and will start being delivered by Titagarh after regulatory approval and the Yellow Line trainset order is complete.
+The trains will be similar in design to the Yellow Line trains.